Biplane fighter aces

 43 Squadron subsequently re-equipped with Hurricanes, and it was with these that he saw early action over Scotland at the start of 1940.

-On 30 January two separate anti-shipping raids were engaged off the east coast.
-During the later, one He111 of 4./KG26 was caught and shot down by defending Hurricanes from 43 Squadron, Hull being one of them.
+On 30 January, two separate anti-shipping raids were engaged off the east coast.
+During the latter, one He 111 of 4./KG 26 was caught and shot down 10 miles east of Coquet Isle by Flight Lieutenant Hull (Hurricane L1849) and Sergeant F. R. Carey (L1728) at 09:45.

 This was 43 Squadrons first victory during the Second World War.